Acalyptris lascuevella

-Acalyptris lascuevella is a moth of the family Nepticulidae.
+Acalyptris lascuevella is a species of moth of the family Nepticulidae.
 It is probably widely distributed in subtropical and tropical regions of Central America.
-Currently, it is known from Belize (the Maya Mountains) and Mexico (the Pacific Coast in the Oaxaca region).
+Currently, it is known from Belize (Maya Mountains: Las Cuevas) and Mexico (the Pacific Coast in the Oaxaca region).
 The habitat consists of secondary and tropical forests.

 The wingspan is about 3.4 mm.
 Adults are on wing from November to December in Mexico and in April in Belize.